oysterbay73/httpsink-demo/README.md

 # Introduction

 Contains projects to test serilog http sink https://github.com/FantasticFiasco/serilog-sinks-http.
-Solution originally created to demonstrate an issue with .net framework web project logging, now resolved.
+Solution originally created to demonstrate an issue with .net framework web project logging, now partially resolved.
 Other successful project types also included for reference.

 # About the project